5 Problems With Event Guest List Management

 What needs to be included in a guest lists, and why is it so important for events?

 A guest list is a list of participants for your event.
 Depending on the type of event and guests you are expecting, your requirements for this list can vary.
-Also, external factors, such as Corona requirements, can influence what data you need to collect.

 You will want to start with the basics: A name, as this is needed to identify the visitor.
 Contact information can be very useful if you want to get in touch with the guest after your event – although you need to make sure you stay GDPR compliant.
 It might also be interesting to ask for a company name if you e.g. want to print it on a badge as identification.